 The first thing we recommend you do is remove your bow(s) from the case and bring it in to have it rehaired.
 Next, we recommend you remove everything else from your case and thoroughly vacuum the case, making sure to carefully get into small spaces like pockets and where the head of the bow is normally stored.
 After vacuuming your case, there are two commonly recommended case treatments:

-• Treat the case with a pest repellent safe for cloth (always test these in an inconspicuous place in the case before spraying the whole case and read instructions carefully) and place in the sun for an hour to dry.
+• Treat the case with a pest repellent safe for cloth (always test these in an inconspicuous place in the case before spraying the whole case and read instructions carefully) and place them in the sun for an hour to dry.
 (Some of our customers have had success with Permanone. **If you have cats in your home, we do not recommend using Permanone because it is very toxic to cats.)

 • Our preferred method: Place a small cedar satchel (like those used for closets) in the case to deter the bugs from re-entering the case.
 You can typically find these in home goods stores or online.
 (We typically do not recommend mothballs because of their overwhelming odor and the difficulty required in cleaning their residue off of instruments and bows.)

 How Do You Prevent Bow Bugs from Returning to Your Case?

 Our best advice is to practice daily!
 Bow bugs are less likely to appear in a case that is frequently jostled by opening and closing and removing items.